-Your company has one location connected to an ISP.
-R1 represents a CPE device managed by the ISP.
+The scenario for this lab assumes your company has a location connected to an ISP.
+R1 is a CPE device managed by the ISP.
 R2 represents an intermediate Internet router.
 R3 represents an ISP that connects an administrator from a network management company, who has been hired to remotely manage your network.
 The ASA is an edge security device that connects the internal corporate network and DMZ to the ISP while providing NAT and DHCP services to inside hosts.
 The ASA will be configured for management by an administrator on the internal network and by the remote administrator.
-Layer 3 VLAN interfaces provide access to the three areas created in the lab: Inside, Outside, and DMZ.
+Layer 3 routed interfaces provide access to the three areas created in the lab: Inside, Outside, and DMZ.
 The ISP has assigned the public IP address space of 209.165.200.224/29, which will be used for address translation on the ASA.